H2CO3/Sparkling/doc/stdlib.md

 the order of keys and values, and instead of integral indices, the second parameter that is passed to the callback functions is the appropriate key.

-    hashmap combine(array keys, array values)
+    hashmap zip(array keys, array values)

 Returns a hashmap of which the keys are the elements of `keys`, and the corresponding values are the elements of `values`, in order.
+The number of values in `keys` must be the same as the number of values in `values`.

 Hashmaps also have a `length` property which yields the number of (non-`nil`) values in a particular hashmap.